 Why is this important?
 Sometimes babies fuss at naps because they struggle with putting themselves to sleep.
 By giving him many opportunities to fall asleep on his own, you can help him self-soothe when he’s about to nap.

 3. Use sleep aids and baby gear

-This might seem like the complete opposite of the first point, but hear me out.
-Yes, give your baby the chance to fall asleep on his own, but it’s also okay to resort to sleep aids and baby gear that will help him sleep when all else fails.
+This might seem like the complete opposite of the previous point, but hear me out.
+Yes, give your baby the chance to fall asleep on his own, but it’s also okay to resort to sleep aids and baby gear that can help him sleep when all else fails.

 A few of my tried-and-true techniques include: